philanc/ple/README.md

 ### Recent changes

-***UTF-8 encoding*** - PLE was initially designed to support only 8-bit character encodings (eg. pure ASCII,  Latin1, ISO-8859-x).
+**UTF-8 encoding** - PLE was initially designed to support only 8-bit character encodings (eg. pure ASCII,  Latin1, ISO-8859-x).
 The latest release supporting 8-bit character encodings is  [v0.3-8bit-chars](https://github.com/philanc/ple/releases/tag/v0.3).

-PLE has been modified to support UTF-8 encoding, which is nowdays the standard encoding to support both 7-bit pure ASCII and Unicode text files.
+PLE has been modified to support UTF-8 encoding, which is nowdays the standard encoding for Unicode text files.
 8-bit character encodings are no longer supported.

 ### Objective